Training Diffusion Models with Reinforcement Learning: Reinforcement Learning Training of Diffusion Models

 \subsection{Problem Statement}

 We assume a pre-existing diffusion model, which may be pretrained or randomly initialized.
-If we choose a fixed sampler, the diffusion model induces a sample distribution $p_\theta(\bx_0 \mid \bc)$.
+Assuming a fixed sampler, the diffusion model induces a sample distribution $p_\theta(\bx_0 \mid \bc)$.
 The denoising diffusion RL objective is to maximize a reward signal $r$ defined on the samples and contexts:

 for some context distribution $p(\bc)$ of our choosing.